Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Pointers.md

 ### Special Pointers
 1. Useful operator:
-   - **.** : member access operator, it can help access the obejct inside a struct
+   - **.** : member access operator, it can help access the object inside a struct
    - $*$: dereference operator
 2. Order difference of pointer to struct:
    `*a.p`: Due to the priority, it equals to `*(a.p)`, it first evaluates a.p and then dereference that arrow